mullenkamp/gistools/README.rst

 ===================================================================

 The gistools package is a bunch of misc convenience functions on top of geopandas, shapely, and rasterio for more complicated tasks.
+Also included is a module that contains functions for catchment delineation of NIWA's REC network and associated functions.

 Documentation
 --------------